by Tim Gilmore, 3/31/2022

 The split between Ken the actor and Ken the director, he said, was starting to make him feel schizophrenic.
 “I mean, when I’m on stage, part of me is out in the audience evaluating the performance.
 How am I doing?
 Did that character miss his cue?
 Is that light about to crash to the floor?
 Of course the actor part of me is struggling to stay in character.”
-That year, however, Rocky Horror got Ken nominated for a Memphis Theater Award for Best Actor for his role as Brad, and won him awards for Best Director and Best Musical.He’d received his bachelor’s degree from the University of Arkansas at Fayetteville, where he first met his partner-to-be Don Yanik.
+That year, however, Rocky Horror got Ken nominated for a Memphis Theater Award for Best Actor and won him awards for Best Director and Best Musical.He’d received his bachelor’s degree from the University of Arkansas at Fayetteville, where he first met his partner-to-be Don Yanik.
 When Don took the position at Seattle Pacific, Ken directed and worked lighting in Seattle.
 Despite the excitement of that period, Don recalls, “I insisted he leave Seattle to get his graduate degree.”
 He did.

 At Memphis State, Ken thought he’d focus on lighting, but faculty members staged an intervention, telling him, “You’re a director.”
 Don says, “He was always so gifted, brilliant even, if I may use that word.
 His insights into human interaction are spot-on.
 It’s a natural thing for him.”